Learn About the Benefits of Dog-Walking Jobs for Kids

 Your child can learn or enhance the following skills:

 - Reliability, by showing up every day

 - Self-motivation and organization, from managing existing clients and finding new clients

 - Heightened awareness of the world around them by keeping an eye out for potential dangers, such as other unfriendly dogs

 - Responsibility, by caring for the dog and picking up after its "bathroom visits"

 - Negotiation, from learning to work out payment rates with clients

-- Understanding the value they provide by issuing regular invoices and getting payment
+- Understanding the value they provide by issuing regular invoices and getting paid

 - Saving, budgeting, and learning the value of a dollar, now that they have money to spend

 Speaking of responsibility, kids will need to handle the following responsibilities: